 Introduction:

-Tropospheric water vapor cycle is a key controlling component of meteorology in tropical region (eg. Sherwood 1996, Salathé et al 1997) and further in word’s climate (eg. Rind et al 1991) as for example Lendzen 1990 believes under the climate change condition stronger subsidence, accompanying stronger tropical convection, lead to drier air.
-This intensifying of synoptic export of tropical moist air masses with global warming was highlighted also by Seidel et al 2007, Allen and Mapes, 2007 knippertz et al 2013).
+Tropospheric water vapor cycle is a key controlling component of meteorology in tropical region (eg. Sherwood 1996, Salathé et al 1997) and further in word’s climate (e.g. Rind et al 1991) as for example Lindzen 1990 controversially suggested that under the climate change condition stronger subsidence, accompanying stronger tropical convection, may lead to drier air.
+The intensifying of synoptic export of tropical moist air masses with global warming was highlighted also by Seidel et al 2007, Allen and Mapes 2007, Knippertz et al 2013).
 Sporadically patterns of sources and sinks and bimodality behavior of tropical water vapor (Mapes et al. 2001, Zhang et al. 2003, Mapes et al 2018) complicates their thermo dynamical budget estimation.
-Many studies, tried to address this issue by decomposition of this budget in its terms and explore water vapor Eulerian dynamics (e.g., Maloney 2009; Hannah and Maloney 2011; Kiranmayi and Maloney 2011; Cai et al. 2013; Hannah and Maloney 2014; Masunaga and L’Ecuyer 2014).
-But as far, we shall see each variable in that budget, is prone to errors rendering it difficult to achieve a satisfying result.
+Many studies tried to address this issue by decomposition of the local budget in its terms and explore water vapor Eulerian dynamics (e.g., Maloney 2009; Hannah and Maloney 2011; Kiranmayi and Maloney 2011; Cai et al. 2013; Hannah and Maloney 2014; Masunaga and L’Ecuyer 2014).
+But that budget is dominated by advective tendencies which vary from place to place, rendering it difficult to achieve a satisfying result about more spatially universal physical processes.
 One of these issues rises from their vertical variation and other, from lack of a lucid spatio temporal satellite observations.

 Wimmers et al proposed a morphing model to establish a “seamless” set of data from blended satellite observations.
-Their method which called MIMIC-TPW focused on Total precipateble water vapor.
-Hannah et al 2016 implemented the MIMIC on column water vapor (CWV) advection.
-They also suggested a lagrangian tendency analysis of column water vapor instead of traditional eurelian equation resolution which addressed the error prone variables chalange existed in mentioned classical budget calculation.
-Nevertheless this approach still suffers from error ingestion from inter-satellite calibration nature of MIMIC.
+Their method which called MIMIC-TPW focused on Total precipitable water vapor.
+Hannah et al 2016 discusses how MIMIC on column water vapor (CWV) relates to explicit calculations of advection in an atmospheric reanalysis.
+They also suggested a Lagrangian tendency analysis (with advection taken up in the left hand side) of column water vapor instead of traditional Eulerian equation.
+In a Lagrangian budget, the right hand side is the universal physical processes in above-mentioned classical budget calculation.
+While this approach still suffers from error ingestion from inter-satellite calibration nature of MIMIC, daily averages eliminate that error and expose the physical tendencies.
 Benefiting these findings Mapes et al 2018 proved the bimodal distribution of water vapor over a large part of tropical and subtropical area centering on a margin of 48mm of CWV.

-The intrinsic programing manner in MIMIC as it would be explained in the method, entails focusing on long lived tracer.
-The water vapor as stated by Mapes et al 2018 with its multiday coherence and predictability of features is appropriate one.
+The intrinsic programing manner in MIMIC as it would be explained in the method, entails treating the observed quantity (RH) as a long lived tracer, conserved following the wind.
+The water vapor as studied by Mapes et al 2018 with its multiday coherence and predictability of features obeys this approximation adequately over the time interval between observations, but with physical tendencies (which are of special interest) large enough to be discerned by differences between two observations (deviation from the Lagrangian conservation assumption).

-To escape the inter-satellite calibration uncertainties and bimodality problem, idealy we could just rely on one satellite observations which can give us a resolved vertical profile of water vapor so we could focus on a layer that could be representative of sinks and sources of troposphere.
+Ideally we could just use multichannel microwave satellite observations which can give us a resolved vertical profile of water vapor.
 The Relative Humidity data provided from Radiométrie (SAPHIR) instrument on board the Megha-Tropiques satellite, grants us this opportunity.
-However, these data suffer from erratic observation and time gaps.
+However, these data suffer from incomplete observation and time gaps.
 The MIMIC morphing method was used to fill these gaps by an advection approach.
-The RH layer chosen here is 500hpa since it is less influenced by the cooling drying and bimodality existing in the upper troposphere and not related to evaporation and surface fluxes variability in the lower levels.
+The RH layer chosen here is 500hpa (400-600 hPa layer mean) since it is the most accurate measurement by SAPHIR’s instruments.
+Its sources and sinks are far from the cooling drying and bimodality existing in the upper troposphere and evaporation and surface fluxes variability in the lower levels.
+Instead its sources are deep convection and its sink is vertical advection by subsidence.
 Some required concepts along with the idea of present project will be comprehensively explained in the following segment.

 Thermodynamic concepts and applications in present project